Skip to main content

 Detailed Usage Guide

-SQL API supports complex statistical queries, join queries, custom reports and other scenarios.
-See SQL API Usage Guide for details.
+The SQL API supports complex statistical queries, join queries, custom reports, and other scenarios.
+See the SQL API Usage Guide.

 registerModels()